 “A lot of people think that physical therapy is only for people who are in pain, but it really is to help ensure general wellness,” says Nicole Felkl, a PTA student at Herzing University.

 The role of the PTA is becoming increasingly important as the population ages, which has created a growing need for physical therapy services.
-U.S. News and World Report ranked PTA as the #1 Best Healthcare Support Job of 2021, and the Bureau of Labor Statistics predicts that employment for PTAs will grow by 33 percent through 2029, adding 32,200 new jobs.*
+U.S. News and World Report ranked PTA as the #1 Best Healthcare Support Job of 2021, and the Bureau of Labor Statistics predicts that employment for PTAs will grow by 35 percent through 2030.*

 If you have a passion for helping those in need and an interest in the healthcare field, a career as a PTA could be the right fit for you.
 Follow these steps to start your PTA career: